p0p4k/vits2_pytorch/README.md

 ```

 ## Updates, TODOs, features and notes
+    note - duration predictor is not adversarial yet.
+In my earlier experiments with VITS-1, I used deterministic duration predictor (no-sdp) and found that it is quite good.
+So, I am not sure if adversarial duration predictor is necessary.
+But, I will add it sooner or later if it is necessary.
+Also, I want to combine parallel tacotron-2 and naturalspeech-1's learnable upsampling layer to remove MAS completely for E2E differentiable model.

+- (08/17/2023) update 1 - After some discussions with the authors, I implemented "mono-layer" transformer flow which seems to be the closest to what they intend.
+It is a single layer transformer flow used as the first layer before the traditional conv-residual-flows.
+Need to experiment to check the best transformer flow type of the three. (pre_conv, fft, mono_layer).
+But, each of the layers serves similar purpose of long range dependency using attention.
 - (08/10/2023) update 1 - updated multi_GPU training, support pytorch2.0 [#5](https://github.com/p0p4k/vits2_pytorch/pull/5)
 - (08/09/2023) update - Corrected MAS with noise_scale and updated train_ms.py, train.py (thanks to [@KdaiP](https://github.com/KdaiP) for testing and pointing out the bug in MAS)
 - (08/08/2023) update 2 - Changed data_utils.py to take in "use_mel_posterior_encoder" flag.